Arthur-Vansimpsen/Master-thesis/README.md

 The simulation evaluates:

-- Bias of mean estimators
+- Bias and RMSE of mean estimators
-- Bias of standard deviation estimators
+- Bias and RMSE of standard deviation estimators
-- RMSE of all methods

 Methods compared:
 - MLE